BlaZeon: Super NES

 The Super NES version received generally unfavorable reception from critics, holding a rating of 42.25% based on four reviews according to review aggregator GameRankings.
-When reviewing the Super NES adaptation, Joypads Olivier Prézeau reviewed the Super NES criticized the graphical presentation for its small sprites and jerky animations, but was fond of the ability to capture and use the enemies.
-In contrast, Consoles + François Hermellin also reviewed the Super Nintendo conversion and labelled the graphics as "splendid and colorful".
-Hermellin commended the conversion further for the lack of slowdown, soundtrack, and playability, but felt that the game lacked ambition and lambasted its overall presentation.
-Video Games Jan Barysch disagreed with Hermellin and considered the SNES port to be "jerky" and "poorly" made.
 Electronic Gaming Monthlys four editors found the SNES version to be "a better than average shooter", noting its capture power-up mechanic.

 Nintendo Powers three reviewers liked the ability to assume control of each Bio-Cyborgs, they ultimately regarded the Super NES version to be an average scrolling shooter.
-Play Times Robert Reichsmann commended the graphics and music of the Super Nintendo port, but felt mixed about its gameplay.
 British publication Super Gamer gave the SNES conversion an unfavorable review, criticizing its "terrible" scrolling backgrounds and "poor" gameplay Roger Post of SHMUPS! (a classic network of GameSpy) reviewed the SNES adaptation, finding its gameplay slow and the soundtrack repetitive.
 Hardcore Gaming 101s Brett Pritchard disagreed with Weiss and Post, giving both the arcade and SNES versions positive retrospective outlooks.